Ruhanyat-994/mian-al-ruhanyat.github.io/_posts/2025-09-23-getting-rid-of-json-recursion.md.md

 You write your POJO obviously for a reason — to convert it to a JSON object!
 This conversion is called **serialization**, and when you convert JSON back into a Java object, that’s **deserialization** .

-Here comes **Jackson** — a Java library that handles serialization and deserialization.
+Here comes **Jackson** — a Java library that handles serialization and deserialization .

 But there are some critical points: